Are you purchasing your home in South Bay & Palos Verdes? Larissa Rubijevsky can help.

 Step 6 – Negotiate the deal

-Unfortunately most contracts aren't closed on the beginning offer – it's widely common to receive a counter offer.
-But don't let this discourage you.
-We'll consider whether or not to accept the counter offer, present our own counter offer, or refuse the seller's offer and move on.
+A lot of contracts aren't closed on the initial offer, and it's very common to receive a counter offer.
+But don't let this intimidate you.
+We'll talk over whether or not to accept the counter offer, submit our own counter offer, or decline the seller's offer and move on.

 Step 8 – Close the deal

-Your lender will give you a Good Faith Estimate (GFE) detailing your closing costs within three days of getting your application.
-The estimate is formed from the loan amount.
-RESPA requirements require that it has to contain all closing costs and fall within a strict range of accuracy, and I'll go over the estimate and let you know if it all looks all right.
+This estimate rests on the loan amount, and RESPA requirements require that it has to include all closing costs and be within a close range of accuracy.
+I'll study the estimate and let you know if everything looks permissible.

-Then we'll close on your house.
-This will likely occur at a title company or escrow office and will most often be a smooth and relaxed occasion.
+Then we'll close on your home.
+This should happen at a title company or escrow office and will most often be a smooth and calm occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you have any questions, just contact me at (310) 387-1414 or send me an e-mail.
+And if you need anything, be sure to contact me at or e-mail me at .